neurothrone/project-aida/readme.md

 This repository houses the source code for a web application powered by the Django framework.
 It's preliminary called AIDA (Artificial Intelligence Data Advisor).
 Its purpose is to allow a user to store and track a history of measurable metrics, in an effort to keep a history of progress and to discover patterns through observations and visualizations; manually and eventually through AI-assistance.

-The metrics to focus primarily on initially, subdivided into the following categories:
+The metrics to focus primarily on at first subdivided into the following categories:
 - Activity
   - Workout performance
 - Health